 On March 21, 2016, the National Center for Missing and Exploited Children released a forensic facial reconstruction of the boy’s face and added it to their database.

-In August 2018, genealogy expert, Barbara Rae-Venter who used DNA to crack several other cases including the Golden State Killer, said she would use DNA profiling to try to identify the boy.
-To this day the boy still remains unknown.
+In August 2018, genealogy expert Barbara Rae-Venter, who used DNA to crack several other cases, including the Golden State Killer, said she would use DNA profiling to try to identify the boy.
+To this day, the boy still remains unknown.

-There are a lot of theories in this case so I won’t be going over all of them, only the most likely ones.
+There are a lot of theories in this case, so I won’t be going over all of them—only the most likely ones.

-Many people to this day, still believe Arthur and his wife had something to do with the death of the little boy.
+Many people, to this day, still believe Arthur and his wife had something to do with the death of the little boy.
 People believe the child may have been their illegitimate grandchild from a baby born out of wedlock by one of their biological daughters.
-They think he may have died accidentally either falling from a window or drowning in a lake nearby.
+They think he may have died accidentally, either falling from a window or drowning in a lake nearby.
 Because he was a secret grandchild, they believe he was disposed of in the woods.

 A medical examiner who worked on the case, Remington Bristow, was one of the people who believed the family was involved.
 After the family moved away in 1961, they had an estate sale.
-One of the items found at the sale was a bassinet that would have came in the same box the boy was found in.
+One of the items found at the sale was a bassinet that would have come in the same box the boy was found in.

 Despite the numerous theories and seemingly strong leads, to this day, the boy in the box remains unknown.
 Investigations in the case are ongoing.